Friends of Animals: Primarily Primates

 In 2006, the organization came to the defense of operators of Primarily Primates, a sanctuary near San Antonio, Texas, that housed "hundreds of chimpanzees, monkeys and other animals that had outlived their usefulness as research subjects, movie props or pets."
-After People for the Ethical Treatment of Animals made unsubstantiated, false allegations to the Texas Attorney General that were later dismissed, control of the sanctuary was temporarily put into the control of a receiver by way of an emergency injunction.
-Friends of Animals paid the legal bills of Primarily Primates, who were trying to get control back of their sanctuary.
-The Texas Attorney General asked Priscilla Feral, Friends of Animals' president to establish a new board of directors, and on May 1, 2007, returned the sanctuary to Feral who serves as PPI's voluntary president of the board.
+After People for the Ethical Treatment of Animals made unsubstantiated, false allegations to the Texas Attorney General that were later dismissed, the sanctuary was temporarily put into the control of a receiver by way of an emergency injunction.
+Friends of Animals paid the legal bills of Primarily Primates, who were trying to regain control of their sanctuary.
+The Texas Attorney General asked Priscilla Feral, Friends of Animals' president, to establish a new board of directors, and on May 1, 2007, returned the sanctuary to Feral who serves as PPI's voluntary president of the board.
 Friends of Animals manages the sanctuary as a project with a $1.1 million budget in 2018, a staff of 16 and one full-time veterinarian to assure the highest standards and animal care possible.
 The sanctuary houses 347 primates, birds and other animals including three rescued wild horses.

 Wildlife Law Program

 In 2013, the organization established a Wildlife Law Program, focusing on the defense of wildlife and their habitats throughout the world.
-FoA's Wildlife Law Program works at putting an end to animals being treated as property within the legal system, and along with winning 12 legal challenges to protect wild horses from government roundups, has secured Endangered Species Act protections for birds and other animals.
+FoA's Wildlife Law Program works at putting an end to animals' being treated as property within the legal system, and along with winning 12 legal challenges to protect wild horses from government roundups, has secured Endangered Species Act protections for birds and other animals.

 In August 2014, the Wildlife Law Program challenged federal agencies at John F. Kennedy International Airport in New York for killing protected Snowy Owls and other migratory birds.
 The lawsuit argues that the agencies did not disclose the scope and impacts of the bird-reduction program or “discuss all reasonable alternatives to lethal” options, as they were required to do.

 Even before the program was established, the organization worked through the legal system to protect the rights of animals.
 In 2005, many species of endangered African antelopes living on US ranches were listed as endangered as a result of a lawsuit by the organization.
 However, an exemption for captive breeding programs thwarted the move.
 In 2009, a further lawsuit resulted in a finding that the exemption was unlawful, restoring the protection against hunting the antelopes.